ten-protocol/ten-whitepaper/fees-rewards.md

 The total fee a user must pay has three components.

 1. A proportion of the monthly operational cost for all nodes.
-The proportion is calculated based on the computation of the current transaction as a proportion of the moving average of all L2 transactions over the month.
+This is calculated based on the computation of the current transaction as a proportion of the moving average of all L2 transactions over the month.
 Represented as:

 ![proportion_equation.png](images/equation_1.png)